flexera-public/policy_templates/tools/policy_sync/README.md

-# Policy Template Synchronization - Unpublish
+# Policy Template Synchronization

 ## What It Does

-This Policy Template can be used to remove policy templates in your account that are not present in GitHub.
-It uses a JSON file stored in the GitHub repository to determine a set of Flexera's current policy templates and then compares them with your current account policies to take appropriate action.
+This Policy Template can be used to synchronize the policy templates in your account to a GitHub repository.
+It uses a JSON file stored in the GitHub repository to determine a set of current policy templates and then compares them with your current account policies to take appropriate action.

 ## Input Parameters